Ernest I, Duke of Brunswick: Schmalkald League

 Ernest's most effective work probably was accomplished by his restless activity for the Schmalkald League.
 He induced the North German cities, Hamburg, Bremen, Brunswick, Göttingen, and others to join, and he often became the successful mediator when a rupture was threatened between the overcautious elector of Saxony and the headstrong Philip of Hesse.
 While Ernest sometimes used harsh measures to accomplish his will, and was actuated by a desire to exalt his position as ruler as well as by higher motives, yet, on the whole, he was faithful to his motto, "aliis inserviendo consumor" ("consumed in service of others"), alternatively appearing as "aliis servio; me ipsum contero" ("I serve others; I wear myself out").

 His four sons at his death were still minors, but the Protestant Church of Lüneburg was so firmly established that it could survive the regency and the unhappy time of the Schmalkald War, and to this day the church life of Lüneburg bears the character impressed upon it by Ernest who is now called Ernest the Confessor.

-Ancestry

 Children

 Ernest married Sophia, daughter of Henry V, Duke of Mecklenburg and Ursula of Brandenburg, on 2 June 1528 in Schwerin.
 They had the following children who reached adulthood: